thisisgurpal/Premier-League-Analytics/README.md

 I wanted to learn webscraping.
 I thought about certifications.
 I thought about text books.
 But no, I reckon the best way to learn is by doing.
 I chose a passion which is football, and scraped 2000+ lines of data.
 Along with multiple attributes, from the Premier League website.
 Python, selenium and pandas were my weapons of choice.
 The data I collected was muddy.
 It needed a bath and make over, SQL was the detergent.
 Then I had to dress the data to tell the story, this is where tableau came to the rescue.
 The results is a well designed and interactive dashboard.

 ## Data Collection

+Collecting the data.
+This is where the idea for the project started.
+To learn about web scraping.
+I built python classes, containing multiple functions.
+These classes are for getting, table stats, team stats, and player stats from the Premier League website.
+Here's an examples of the TableStatsScraper().

 ## Data Cleaning
 ## Data Transformation
 ## Dashboard building